adamstimb/rmbasicx64site/docs/reference.md

 The original RM Nimbus shipped with MS-DOS 3.1 as standard and the differences between that are modern operating systems creates a many-bodied problem when trying to emulate the file operation behaviour of RM Basic, which implemented MS-DOS-like commands such as `DIR`, `CHDIR`, etc. but also did some pre-handling before running the command on MS-DOS.
 This could easily turn into a giagantic hairball in a cross-platform app so the following constraints were put in place:

+- The filepath divider character is "\\", consistent with MS-DOS/Windows.
-- The Workspace Directory set during the installation process is regarded as root ("\").
+- The Workspace Directory set during the installation process is regarded as root ("\\").
 - It is not possible to access folders above the root.
 - Only very basic behaviour is implemented, e.g. switching between subdirectories, deleting or renaming files individually, creating subdirectories etc.
-- Relative paths (e.g. "../mydir") are not supported.
+- Relative paths (e.g. "..\\mydir") are not supported.
 - Files cannot be deleted or renamed recursively or with wildcards; these operations are supported only for individual files.
+- Unlike RM Basic (and MS-DOS 3.1) filepaths are case-sensitive.

 # Keywords